Last Updated on February 14, 2022 by Editorial Staff

-How to create a Digital Signature in MS Word 2019
+How to Create Digital Signature in MS Word 2019

 A signature line acts as the characteristic placeholder for a signature in a document.
-Here, the signer can type out their signature or insert an image of an inked signature.
+The signer can add a signature to Word by typing out his signature or inserting an image of an inked signature.
 If you have a touch-screen tablet/PC, you can use the inking tool to digitally sign a document.
-Follow the steps below to create a digital signature to digitally sign a document!
+Follow the steps below to insert signature in Word and digitally sign your document!

 - First, you must make a signature line in MS Word 2019.
 Place the cursor where you want the signature line to appear in the document.